-- 1. Application Form (upei.ca/registrar/app.pdf)-2 pages - 2. \$50 Application Fee - 3.
+- I. Application Form (upei.ca/registrar/app.pdf)-2 pages - 2. \$50 Application Fee - 3.
 A current resume - 4.
 Official Transcripts from all universities attended, even if you have taken only one course.
 Transcripts submitted with the package are to be in official sealed envelopes.
-If enrolled in courses, transcripts should also include a list of courses you are taking from Sept/2009-April/2010. - 5.
-A certified criminal record check in a sealed, unopened envelope from your local law enforcement agency. - 6.
+If enrolled in courses, transcripts should also include a list of courses you are taking from Sept/2010-April/2011. - A certified criminal record check in a sealed, unopened envelope from your local law enforcement agency. - 6.
 Proof of at least 3 years of consecutive, full-time work experience (or equivalent part-time) in the form of a letter from your Human Resource Management Office. - 7.
-Proof of registration with The Canadian Association of Medical Radiation Technologists.
+The applicant must be a member in good standing of The Canadian Association of Medical Radiation Technologies (CAMRT) to apply to this program.